Best of Eastern Europe -Motorcycle Tour reveals the best of the Balkans. Winding roads, reach culture, UNESCO World Heritage sites, the Adriatic Sea…

 On-line bookings and payments are processed by Romcard, authorized agent for Mastercard and Visa in Romania and secured by Rapid SSL , the leading secure sockets layer (SSL) Certificate Authority enabling secure e-commerce and communications for Web sites.
 As a tour operator we are governed by the consumer and financial regulations of Romania and of the European Union.
 Romania’s legislation compels tour operators to protect tourists in case of insolvency.

 Our prices include the online secure payment commissions.
 However depending on your bank some commissions may occur for international money transfer.
 Please check with your bank!

-American citizens do not require a visa for Eastern Europe (most countries visited are members of the European Union so it shares the same legal legislation – a passport is all you need)
+Romania tourist visa is not required for citizens of Australia for a stay up to 90 days.
+Romania is a member of the European Union so it shares the same legal legislation – a passport is all you need.

 If you follow our recommendation on How to arrive (heading found for any of our holidays at the Special notes and info section at the end of the tour page.
 Our guide will expect you with a Transylvania Live sign.
 In the unfortunate case of a flight being lost or delayed and prevent you in this way from getting to your meting point in good time, please call 0040 726 253 356.

 Our tour fares are based on two in one hotel room.
 For occupancy by one person, the "single supplement" cost specified in each itinerary will be required.

 If you travel alone you have to book the tour with a single supplement; if you wish to book a double room which you want to share with another traveller, we’ll do our best to make all arrangements, but in case this is not possible, you’ll have to pay the single supplement; however it is our strongest recommendation to book the tour with a single supplement when travelling alone.